LiamStewart8/Password-Generator/README.md

 ## Code Snippet
-    Here is a snippit from my Javascript where I implemented my generatePassword functioin
+    Here is a snippit from my Javascript where I implemented my generatePassword function.

 ```javascript
   function generatePassword() {